EdDataScienceEES/tutorial-shaistilman/index.md

 #### What does this mean?

-Lets look at what each collumn tells us:
+Lets look at what each column tells us:

 **1. Df (Degrees of Freedom):**
 Indicates the degrees of freedom associated with each predictor.
 The degrees of freedom is the number of `levels` associated with each variable.
 This column tells us that: